pixelnest/presskit.html/README.md

 We modified that: now, you **need** to set these informations everywhere.
 That way, you can change mails and links for each product individually.

 ---

+## Pixelnest Studio

+[Pixelnest Studio](http://pixelnest.io/) is a small indie company, creating games and apps.
+You can contact us on [Twitter at @pixelnest](https://twitter.com/pixelnest).
+Want to check our game, Steredenn?
+Go to http://steredenn.pixelnest.io/.

 ## Credits